What are men’s circles? What is the point of a men’s circle? How do they work?

 Common Men’s Circle Meeting Topics

-Since the majority of men’s group topics are free-flowing.
+Since the majority of free men’s group topics are free-flowing.
 You will encounter a wide range of men’s group topics being discussed.
 The men will bring up whatever they are facing in life.

 Accordingly, the topics are as diverse as the situations that guys face and the topics will change for each man week to week as life fluctuates.

 That being said, the most common men’s circle topics are:

 - Romantic relationships